Six

 2.Hyper-compressed material will actually sound weaker over the radio as the broadcast compressors will over process the signal.

 3. DJs in clubs adjust the gain manually and more dynamic tracks are known for going off better than very compressed ones on big PA speakers.
+Overly dynamic tracks on the other hand can challenge the headroom of the soundsystem in the club and is therefore also not recommended.
+We have a lot of experience with translation of dynamics in club scenarios, so feel free to ask us if you are in doubt.

 4. Loud tracks seem impressive at first but quickly become fatiguing.
 Listening to an entire album of hyper-compressed music is often found to be unpleasant.

-5. Louder tracks are automatically turned down on streaming.
+6.Louder tracks are automatically turned down on streaming.
 This is an oversimplification though.
 Please also read our FAQ on LUFS to get more info on how loudness translates to streaming.

 What is stem mastering?